newtonhaven/Coding-Challenges/README.md

 ## **Contributing**

 Contributions to the PDF-Merger project are welcome.
 Please submit a pull request with any changes you would like to make.

-## License

-This project is licensed under the terms of the MIT license.
-Please see the [LICENSE](LICENSE) file for more details.